 10. Keto Is Terrible For Your Heart And Cholesterol

 This is another popular myth.
 Keto diets are high in fat – but they are healthy fats.
 Of course, the obvious misconception is that a keto diet is high in bad fats – therefore it must be terrible for your cholesterol and heart.
 Nothing could be further from the truth.
 In fact, keto diets help to lower bad cholesterol levels, and raise the good cholesterol in your bloodstream.
 Heart disease research also reflects favorably upon the keto diet.
 In fact, inflammation (which is the root cause of many different diseases) is usually caused by elevated blood sugar.
 This inflammation actually comes from a high-carb diet, not a ketogenic one.
 If you consume a keto diet focused around avocados, nuts and other healthy fats – you may experience even greater benefits to your health.
-Again, the keto diet is completely innocent of these negative health claims.
-In reality, keto helps your heart and cholesterol, as has been evidenced in numerous scientific studies.

 11. Keto Will Make You Break Out

 This claim could not be further from the truth.
 In fact, high sugar diets are one of the biggest culprits of acne breakouts – not low carb diets.
 A keto diet may actually lessen acne, as it helps to reduce inflammation, lowers IGF-1, and reduces insulin levels.
 Acne is closely linked with poor diet and lifestyle choices (as well as genetic factors).
 Besides high sugar diets, another common culprit for acne is dairy consumption.
 Since dairy is hugely inflammatory, as well as insulinogenic, this makes sense.
 Healthy fats like extra virgin olive oil, avocados, and clean proteins all aid with skin care.
-Of course, this middle-of-the-road analysis is unlikely to get buzz and generate clicks, even though it’s true.
-Once again, the truth is stranger than fiction.

 The Best Way to Measure Your Ketones

 Now that you know the keto approach is actually hugely beneficial, and has little-to-no downsides, it’s time to start tracking your progress.
 Until now, there has not been a convenient and reliable way to check your ketones.
 That’s why we invented the first and only clinically backed ketone breath monitor, the first device accurate enough to replace blood measurements..
-By simply breathing in our device, you will have a reliable measurement of your current ketone levels – in just seconds.
+By simply breathing into our device, you will have a reliable measurement of your current ketone levels – in just seconds.
 No more urine strips, no more pricking your finger – just a fast, easy and reliable breath test.
 You can bring our device with you to the office, take it to the gym – you can truly check your ketones anywhere.
 Unlike previous devices, which were often poorly made, unreliable, and not backed by clinical research – our ketone breath monitor is patent pending with deep lung sampling.
 This means no other device is legally allowed to use our exclusive technology.
-Whether you are brand new to keto and want a convenient and reliable way to check your ketone levels, or you’re an elite level biohacker – we are the perfect way to measure your ketones.
+Whether you are brand new to keto and want a convenient and reliable way to check your ketone levels, or you’re an elite level biohacker – Biosense is the perfect way to measure your ketones.